charliecalvert/CloudNotes/Assignments/Git/GitIgnoreTest.md

 ## Overview

-Make sure you have included key elements in the .gitignore file for your repository and that you have not checked in any files that should not be included.
+The goal of this assignment is to make sure you have included key elements in the **.gitignore** file for your repository and that you have not checked in any files that should not be included in your repository.

 ## Check .gitignore